-As required by the Council for Medical Schemes' Circular 38 of 2018, Audit Tenure, we report that Deloitte & Touche has been the auditor of the Imperial Group Medical Scheme for eleven years.
-The engagement partner below has been responsible for the audit for one year.
+As required by the Council for Medical Schemes' Circular 38 of 2018, Audit Tenure, we report that Deloitte & Touche has been the auditor of the Imperial Group Medical Scheme for twelve years.

+The engagement partner below has been responsible for the audit for two years.